CoryKornowicz/Pharmaceutical-Refinement-Pipeline/README.md

 **DISCLAIMER**: I am not affiliated with the development team at AutoGrow.
 I am thankful that they keep their software open-sourced to allow for projects like this.
 However, on my end, I will keep most of software I develop closed-source to protect my research group's intellectual property rights.
 If there is an inquistion as to where the project is currectly at, please reach out to me.

+**Update 12/15/2021**:AutoGrow 4 has matured far past this project, and thus this repo will stand as an archive for reference, but will not see anymore updates.